HashMapsData2Value/AlgorandFAQ/README.md

-## What is the difference between Algorand (inc) and Algorand the Foundation?
+## What is the difference between Algorand Inc. and Algorand the Foundation?

+The Algorand Foundation and Algorand Inc operate independently from each other.

+- The Algorand Foundation: a not-for-profit, community organisation.
+Focuses on protocol governance and token dynamics, along with supporting grassroots, open-source development on the Algorand ecosystem.
+- Algorand Inc: focuses on developing the Algorand Protocol on layer-1, and enabling Enterprise adoption of Algorand blockchain technology.

 ## What is the tokenomics?